Infrared Sauna vs Traditional Sauna: Which Is Better?

 Infrared Sauna:

-Note: While infrared sauna studies are growing, they’re generally smaller and shorter-term than the robust longitudinal data on traditional saunas.
+Note: While infrared sauna studies are growing, they are generally smaller and shorter-term than the robust, population-wide longitudinal data available for traditional saunas.

 🧠 So… Which Is Better?